-- Mature stem bark: 0.3-1 cm thick; outersurface light grey to silvery brown with faint ridges and a number of lenticels making the surface quite rough; inner surface smooth and brownish in colour; fracture, tough, brittle on the outer portion and fibrous in the inner portion;
+- Mature stem bark: 0.3-1 cm thick; outersurface light grey to silvery brown with faint ridges and a number of lenticels making the surface quite rough; inner surface smooth and brownish in color; fracture, tough, brittle on the outer portion and fibrous in the inner portion;

 - Flowering: March and April

 - Part(s) used for medicinal purpose: Stem Bark, latex, roots, leaves

 - Distribution: It is found from Himachal Pradesh to west Bengal, Assam, Tripura, Peninsular India up to 600 meter.
 Also found in Sri Lanka, Malaysia, the Philippines and Thailand.

 - Habitat: Tropical countries, Drier parts of India

 Vernacular names / Synonyms

 - Sanskrit: Akshadhara, Bhutavasa, Bhutavriksha, Dhukavasa, Karkashachhada, Kharacchada, Pitaphalaka, Pishachandru, Pitaphala, Pitaphalaka, Rukshapatra, Sakata, Shakhota, Shankhinivasa

 - Hindi: Sahora, Sihoda, Sihar, Siora, Karchanna, Rusa, Daheya

 - English: Sand Paper Mulberry, Sahor, Siamese Rough-Bush, Paper Bark